We are using cookies to give you the best experience. You can find out more about which cookies we are using or switch them off in privacy settings.

 Click the "+" to expand for more information.

-1.1 Who is eligible for the Keystone STARS Continuous Quality Improvement (CQI) Award?
+1.1 Who is eligible for the 2024-25 Keystone STARS Continuous Quality Improvement (CQI) Award?

-2. The provider is designated as a Keystone STAR 2, 3, or 4 program and is not in a Keystone STARS suspension status.
+2. The provider is designated as a Keystone STAR 2, 3, or 4 program and is not in a Keystone STARS Suspension status.

 No. Only certified Child Care Centers, Group Child Care Homes, and Family Child Care Homes are eligible for the award.

-If the program is designated as ‘open’ by OCDEL-Certification on November 30, 2023, and the day the ELRC issues payment, the provider is eligible.
+If the program is designated as ‘open’ by OCDEL-Certification on August 1, 2024, and the day the ELRC issues payment, the provider is eligible.

-Providers should reach out to their ELRC as soon as possible to discuss options prior to February 15, 2024.
+Providers should reach out to their ELRC as soon as possible to discuss options prior to December 13, 2024.

 1.6 My program has been issued a provisional Certificate of Compliance, but I am appealing the decision and am currently in an appeal process.
 Is my program eligible for this Award?